 The only way to get rid of flea dirt completely is to get rid of all fleas in your home, yard, and on your pet.
-There are many treatment options available, ranging from spot on solutions to oral pills.
+There are many treatment options available, ranging from spot on solutions, like PetArmor, Advantage II for Dogs,or Frontline for cats, to oral pills, like Capstar Flea Killer.
 Use one to keep your dog flea dirt free!

 More Flea and Tick Control Advice